seninds/system-design/problems/url_shortener/README.md

 read_dest_url = 100 * 10^6 * 0.1 / 3600 = 2778 [read / sec]
 ```

-Because we estimated the amount of used short URLs per year in 11 _ 10^9
+Because we estimated the amount of used short URLs per year in 11E9
-it means that we can choose 7 symbols for short URL: 62 ^ 7 / (11 _ 10^9) ~ 320 years.
+it means that we can choose 7 symbols for short URL: `62 ^ 7 / 11E9 ~ 320 years`.
 So it'll take about 320 years to exhaust all short URLs in this service.

 ## Component Decomposition